Italian gardens, where to get lost in their green mazes

 Tagstourism, travel, art, experience

 Here is the latest version of the contemporary garden: cultural bamboo maze from the publisher Franco Maria Ricci near Parma, Fontanellato.
 Although it is the largest in Europe, Fontanellato is not the only labyrinth of the Peninsula.
-Here below the list of some of the most famous Italian mazes:
+Below the list of some of the most famous Italian mazes:

-One of the most beautiful manneristic parks in the sixteenth century voted as "Italy's Most Beautiful Park" in 2011.
-The maze of Villa Lante, in Lazio, is not particularly complicated but it is hidden inside the majestic Fountain of Giambologna Mori.
+One of the most beautiful manneristic parks in the sixteenth century was voted as "Italy's Most Beautiful Park" in 2011.
+The maze of Villa Lante, in Lazio, is not particularly complicated, but it is hidden inside the majestic Fountain of Giambologna Mori.

 Castle San Pelagio, Padua: